 However.
 What happens when a business gets customer service wrong?
 Is the negative impact on a brand as drastic?
 Yes.

-With 54% of global consumers saying that their customer service expectations are rising, 89% of customers are claiming to leave a business after one poor customer service experience.
 Enhancing your customer service is one of the most valuable things you can do for your company.
 This guide will help you achieve that goal faster and more cost-effectively.

-Measure and monitor customer experience
+Measure and monitor customer service experience

-Gather customer experience feedback
+Routinely collect customer feedback

 CSAT and CES are particularly useful because of their simplicity.
-After a customer service experience, a customer is asked one simple question:
+After a customer service experience, a customer is asked one question:

-- CSAT: “How satisfied were you with [service provided/resolution of your issue]”
+- CSAT: “How satisfied were you with [service provided/resolution of your issue]?”

 - CES: “How easy did we make it to do X?”